Sleep deprivation: Sleep apnea

 Sleep apnea is a serious disorder that has symptoms of both insomnia and sleep deprivation, among other symptoms like excessive daytime sleepiness, abrupt awakenings, and difficulty concentrating.
 It is a sleep related breathing disorder that can cause partial or complete obstruction of the upper airways during sleep.
 One billion people worldwide are affected by obstructive sleep apnea.
 Those with sleep apnea may experience symptoms such as awakening gasping or choking, restless sleep, morning headaches, morning confusion or irritability, and restlessness.
 This disorder affects 1 to 10 percent of Americans.
 It has many serious health outcomes if left untreated.
 Positive airway pressure therapy using CPAP (continuous positive airway pressure), APAP, or BPAP devices is considered the first-line treatment option for sleep apnea.

 Central sleep apnea is caused by a failure of the central nervous system to signal the body to breathe during sleep.
 Treatments similar to obstructive sleep apnea may be used, as well as other treatments such as adaptive servo ventilation and certain medications.
 Some medications, such as opioids, may contribute to or cause central sleep apnea.

 Self-imposed

 Sleep deprivation can sometimes be self-imposed due to a lack of desire to sleep or the habitual use of stimulant drugs.
-Bedtime procrastination is a need to stay up late after a busy day to feel like the day is longer, leading to sleep deprivation from staying up and wanting to make the day "seem/feel" longer.
+Bedtime procrastination is a need to stay up late after a busy day to feel like the day is longer, leading to sleep deprivation.